brcina/spring-server-mvn/README.md

 - Now we are adding a new CI/CD Pipeline to jenkins
   - New Item (name: `server-sping-mvn`), Select Pipeline -> OK
-  - Under the Pipeline section -> Choose `Pipeline script from SCM` choose GIT and enter the repository url https://github.com/brcina/spring-server-mvn.git and add the credentials token from created on github, the branch needs to be changed to */main
+  - Under the Pipeline section -> Choose `Pipeline script from SCM` choose GIT and enter the repository url https://github.com/brcina/spring-server-mvn.git and add the credentials token created on github, the branch needs to be changed to */main

 Spring Boot Documentation (HELP.md)